-Now pending before the Court is Plaintiffs' motion for a voluntary dismissal by court order pursuant to Federal Rule of Civil Procedure 41(a)(2).
-Mot.
-Vol. Dismissal ("Vol. Dismissal Mot."), ECF No. 227.
-The Plaintiff conservation groups and the Federal Defendants have reached a settlement agreement to resolve three related cases pending before the Court, including this one, but some of the Intervenor-Defendants in each action oppose the voluntary dismissal.
-See id.; Intervenor-Defs.
+Now pending before the Court is Plaintiffs' motion for a voluntary dismissal by court have reached a settlement agreement to resolve three related cases pending before the Court, including this one, but some of the Intervenor-Defendants in each action oppose the voluntary dismissal.1 See id.; Intervenor-Defs.
 Am.
 Petroleum Inst.'s, State of Wyoming's, & State of